incogweb/spree/README.md

 # **📖 Spree**
-A web app designed to make reading fast and easy. **Still in progress**
+A web app designed to make reading fast and easy. **Still in progress.**

 ---